 |Type of anchoring signed and sealed calculations (if needed) wet holes|

 |Approval of zoning administrator|

 |UL listing number|

 On any installation of storage tank systems when the dispensing of the regulated substance is for resale or fleet fueling, a Hazardous Use Permit (HUP) is required.
 The Hazardous Use Permit is issued by the PWC Fire Marshal’s Office (FMO) after final inspections are performed, approved and the occupancy permit is issued or reissued.

-On dispensing equipment other than the monitoring systems, that normally are low voltage, an electrical permit is required.
+On dispensing equipment other than the monitoring systems, that normally are low voltage, drawings and an electrical permit is required.